julianperrott/Blog/blog/content/post/Unmanaged Oracle Client on Docker For Windows 2016 With IIS and a DotNet 4.5 Application.md

 +++
 date = "2016-12-04"
 title = "Oracle Client on Windows 2016 Docker + DotNet 4.5 MVC"
-description = "This blog will show you how to setup your Docker images for ODAC and what exceptions you may get..." slug = "Oracle_ODAC" draft = true
+description = "This blog will show you how to setup your Docker images for ODAC and what exceptions you may get." slug = "Oracle_ODAC" draft = true